SMSF Custodian Bare Trust Deed

 SMSF Deed – built over 18,000 times

-Special Purpose Company – to be trustee of SMSF
+Special Purpose Company – to be the trustee of SMSF

-Convert old Company into a Special Purpose Company – to be trustee of SMSF
+Convert the old Company into a Special Purpose Company – to be the trustee of SMSF

 Investment Strategy – ATO audit-friendly